zebafirdowsi/Semantic_Spotter_Project/README.md

 - The system successfully answers user queries by retrieving relevant sections of insurance documents and generating accurate, context-aware responses.
 - The caching mechanism reduces response times for frequently asked questions.

-## Customization
-- The bot can be customized for different document types and industries by modifying the document loading and indexing steps.
-- You can adjust the top-N value in the query engine to control how many document sections are retrieved for each query.
-- The model can be fine-tuned with additional prompts to handle specific insurance terminology.

 ## Dependencies
 - `llama-index`: For document indexing and query engine setup.